AAS Style Guide

 • All references must be cited in the text and all citations (in the main text and tables) must have a corresponding reference, or they will be deleted.

 • Parenthetical citations are not allowed in the abstract as it is meant to stand alone from the main text and therefore citations do not link to the reference list.
-If the citation is integral to the sentence, then the year is not included, e.g., “according to Smith et al.”
+If the citation is integral to the sentence, then the year is not included, e.g., “according to A. B. Smith et al.”

 • Note that for general language styling the AAS follows the Chicago Manual of Style (CMOS) and MerriamWebster Dictionary.